jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

     <TalentId>
     	Required:	true
     	Type:		string
-    	Usage:		The talent id to be enabled/disabled.
+    	Usage:		The talent id to be disabled.
 <a name="cmd-disabletalent-examples"></a>

 #### 🔧 Examples: